ErwinJr2/ErwinJr2/docs/OneDQuantum_description.rst

 In this package, we provide the zero- and finite-temperature computation of the Fermi-Dirac statistics, and the high-temperature approximation with the Maxwell-Boltzmann distribution.
-All distributions will have two methods, giving constant chemical potential :math:`\mu` distribution and return total number of particles :math:`\sum n_i`, and given total number of particles :math:`\sum n_i` and return chemical potential :math:`\mu`.
+All distributions will have two methods: given constant chemical potential :math:`\mu` distribution and return total number of particles :math:`\sum n_i`, and given total number of particles :math:`\sum n_i` and return chemical potential :math:`\mu`.